zebrafactory/zebrachain/README.md

 ZebraChain is not yet suitable for production use.

-This in a nascent implementation of a yet to be finalized protocol.
+This is a nascent implementation of a yet to be finalized protocol.
 It's also built a nascent (but already awesome) [Rust implementation of ML-DSA](https://github.com/RustCrypto/signatures/tree/master/ml-dsa).

 ## 🦓 Overview